kevinroisin/interview-study-guide/problems/mergesort/E.md

         leftIter++;
     }

-    // check if the rigth half has leftovers while(rightIter <= end) {
+    // check if the right half has leftovers while(rightIter <= end) {
         a[start] = copy[rightIter];
         start++;